Why do women with ADHD have more anxiety?

 You're not anxious by nature

 Your anxiety has a cause.
-It's not your personality.
-It's not "just how you are".
+It isn't your personality, and it isn't "just how you are."

-You deserve a diagnosis that looks for the cause, not just treats the symptom.
-You deserve to be asked if your anxiety appeared after years of struggling with attention, organization and memory.
+You deserve a diagnosis that hunts for the cause instead of just dosing the symptom.
+You deserve to be asked whether the anxiety showed up after years of fighting your own attention, organization, and memory.

 Key references: